steel-wing/zenbook-duo-hyprland/README.md

 # Zenbook Duo - Hyprland
 These are the scripts I use on my Arch + Hyprland Asus Zenbook Duo (2024).
 I leave it to people smarter than I am to adapt them to their own usages.

-I also don't trust myself to make an install script, so everything is going to be manual here.
+These scripts sync brightness across the screens, enable the bottom screen when the keyboard is removed, and disable it when it's replaced.

 Disclaimer: I am new to linux and these might not be optimal.